 It is important to file the “Free” Application for Federal Student Aid FAFSA

 each year.
-The student will be considered for many institutional and most federal aid programs after completing the FAFSA.
+After completing the FAFSA, the student will be considered for many institutional and federal aid programs.
 Additionally, some scholarships will ask for information from the student’s FAFSA during the application process.
-If you have any additional questions about the FAFSA application please call 1-800-433-3243.
+If you have any additional questions about the FAFSA application, please call 1-800-433-3243.

-- The official FAFSA website is fafsa.ed.gov.
-Remember, the first F in “FAFSA” stands for “free” — so use the official Federal site to submit your application.
+- The official FAFSA website is studentaid.gov/h/apply-for-aid/fafsa.
+Remember, the first F in “FAFSA” stands for “Free” — so use the official Federal site to submit your application.

-- For the 2018-2019 FAFSA, students must file their FAFSA by December 1st, 2017 to be considered for eligibility in ISU priority aid programs with limited funding.
+- For the 2022-23 FAFSA, students must file their FAFSA by January 3, 2022, to be considered for eligibility in ISU Priority Aid programs with limited funding.

 Documents to Have Available

-- The student Social Security Number (SSN), and the parent SSN(s), if the student is dependent
+- The student’s Social Security Number (SSN), and the parent SSN(s), if the student is dependent

 - The student Driver’s License, if available

-Items listed below will be required for the student and parent (if the student is dependent).
-If the student is married, these same items will be required of the spouse.
+The items listed below will be required for the student and parent (if the student is dependent).
+If the student is married, the spouse will also need these items.

 - Current bank statements